elena-marcos-macias/ANOVA1f/README.md

 12. **"graphBar"**: File name (with `.fig` extension) for the MATLAB figure output.
     - `"graphTitle"`: title of the graph.
     - `"xAxisLabel"` and `"yAxisLabel"`: labels for the X and Y axes, respectively.
+    - `"showDead"´:
     ![image](https://github.com/user-attachments/assets/e419d805-6402-4252-b432-cf312358dcf2)

 Once all necessary fields have been edited, save the `.json` file.
 It is not necessary to close the file before running the script, but it **must** be saved.